Blyzz616/BoxSOP/policies/Policy_Review.md

 ### Policy Updating
-If the policy approval authority approves the recommended changes, updates, or revisions, the policy owner must implement the approved modifications within a specified timeframe.
+If the policy approval authority approves the recommended changes, updates, or revisions, the policy owner must implement the approved modifications within one month unless other circumstances probibit that change.
+If there are circumstances preventing the implementation of the change, then those circumstances need to be documented and relayed to the policy approval authority and a new updated timeframe needs to be implemented.

-Once the updates are made, the revised policy should be communicated to all employees within the organization to ensure awareness and compliance.
+Once the updates are made, the revised policy should be communicated to all employees to swhich that policy applies to ensure awareness and compliance.

 ### Documentation
 All changes, updates, and revisions made to a policy must be documented and maintained in the official policy repository.